aalireza/PySchoenberg/README.md

 - [lxml 3.3.6](https://pypi.python.org/pypi/lxml/3.3.6): Needed to parse MusicXML files.
 Newer versions should be fine as well, theoretically.
 You may also install it via pip.
 - [PyCrypto](https://pypi.python.org/pypi/pycrypto): Needed for AES Encryption/Decryption.
 You may also install it via pip.
 - [MuseScore](http://musescore.com): Needed for sequencing MusicXML files and/or converting other variations of musical data (not pdf or jpg) into xml.
 - [Audiveris 4.2.3](https://kenai.com/projects/audiveris/downloads/directory/oldies): (Optional) The optical music recognition software.
-If you don't install it, you won't be able to convert your sheet music in jpg or pdf to xml -which is the format that's used here to atonalize etc.
+If you don't install it, you won't be able to convert your sheet music from jpg or pdf to xml -which is the format that's used here to atonalize etc.

 <b>Remark: </b>This has only been tested on Ubuntu and Arch linux, though in theory it sould work on OS X as well.
 If you have Windows, you need to go through the source code and translate all of the system commands yourself.